 The law resembles an edict passed by the Communist Party in the former Soviet Union.
 It was during the dictatorship of Joseph Stalin.
 The edict also held parents responsible for the delinquent acts of their children.
 That law was abolished long ago.
 35

-Nebraska state law prohibits bars from selling beer unless they are also brewing a kettle of soup.
+A state law prohibits bars from selling beer unless they are also brewing a kettle of soup.
 36

 The proposed law would provide safeguards to ensure that the alcohol would not be used inappropriately.
 It would be secured under lock and key when not in use for classes.
-It would also require parental notification that alcohol would be an ingredient permitted in cooking and baking classes.
+It would also require parental notice that alcohol would be an ingredient permitted in cooking and baking classes.

-The Belden Tribune (NM) reports that alcohol sales to minors are a serious problem throughout the entire state.
+The Belden Tribune reports that alcohol sales to minors are a serious problem throughout the entire state.
 The editor of the paper was upset.
 He said “the sheriff should wake up and catch one or two of these lawbreakers and have them hauled up before the court.”
 They would serve as examples to all others.
 He also urges parents to provide help to law enforcement authorities.
 They should report those who are providing alcohol to underage drinkers.

 All of this is reported in issues of The Belden Tribune published in 1909.
 39

 The French wine, “Fat Bastard,” is sold in states across the US.
-However, Ohio banned its sale within its borders.
+But Ohio banned its sale within its borders.
 43 The state tries to protect children who presumably never watch TV and don‘t have peers.

 Ohio also tries to protect its fish.
 State law prohibits getting a fish drunk.
 44